aneldev/dyna-ts-react-module-boilerplate/readme.md

 Test files can be anywhere but they should have a name *.(test|spec).(ts|tsx|js|jsx) .
 There is a `tests/` folder if you want to use but this is not a limitation.

 ## Run tests

-Call `npm run test` to run your tests.
+Call `npm run test` to run your tests and coverage.
+This test also build your application, ts errors can be shown here.

+Call `npm run test-only` to run your tests only including coverage, no build no ts errors.

-Call `npm run test-watch` to run your tests on changing of your script.
+Call `npm run test-watch` to run your tests on any changes, no build, no ts errors, no coverage.

 # Dist / release